-Your OSTE can expect you to plan both daily lesson plans and long-range curriculum.
+Your OSTE can expect you to plan both long-range curriculum and daily lesson plans.

 Adequate planning is essential if teaching time is to be maximized.
-Each activity and instructional segment for which you are responsible must be based on an intentionally prepared plan.
-While the Teacher Education Division does not subscribe to any one specific plan format, its faculty does believe that all lesson plans will contain certain information.
-See the Lesson Plan template in Appendix D.

-Specific requirements may vary, as they will reflect your individual needs, and those of your OSTE and college mentor.
-For example, some teachers or college mentors may require detailed lesson plans one week in advance while others may not.
+Each activity and instructional segment for which you are responsible must be based on a formal, intentionally prepared plan.
+While the Teacher Education Division does not subscribe to any one specific plan format, its faculty does believe that all lesson plans will connect to the standards and include objectives, appropriate activities for teacher and students, materials, evaluation, and reflection.
+Specific requirements may vary, as they will reflect the individual needs of you, your OSTE, and your college faculty mentor.
+For example, some teachers or college faculty mentors may require detailed lesson plans one week in advance while others may not.
 No instruction should be permitted for which adequate pre-planning is not evident.
+A lesson plan format is available in Appendix D.